Central Zone

 HAYSTACK RESERVOIR: Rainbow trout, kokanee, black crappie, bluegill, smallmouth bass, largemouth bass, brown bullhead

+Haystack Reservoir will receive stockings of rainbow trout in April and May.
 Approximately 500 brood rainbow trout were released in December –February providing a unique opportunity to catch 4+ pound fish.
 As a reminder, to allow everyone a chance at catching one of these fish, only one fish over 20 inches long can be harvested each day.

 Anglers report good fishing for rainbow trout in the 16 to 17-inch range.
 Fall sampling also indicated good numbers of largemouth bass averaging 10-12 inches and smallmouth bass averaging 9-11 inches.
 Keep an eye on the recreation report for winter announcements for rainbow trout broodstock opportunities at Pine Nursery Pond and Haystack Reservoir.
-Last updated 2/5/26.
+Last updated 4/30/26.

-HOOD RIVER: Steelhead, rainbow and cutthroat trout
+HOOD RIVER: Spring Chinook, Steelhead, rainbow and cutthroat trout

 HOSMER LAKE: Brook, rainbow and cutthroat trout